 8. Burlap and String

 I use burlap and twine to wrap my lavender plants right before the frost comes.
 For delicate plants like lavender, azaleas, and even some hydrangeas (though I just let mine face the winter as is.
-They’ve been pretty hearty thus far), it’s important to make sure your plants are protected from the harsh winter winds.
+They have been pretty hearty thus far), it is important to make sure your plants are protected from the harsh winter winds.
 (Now I sound like I’m in an episode of Game of Thrones)

 9. Hand Tools